-Duke’s Dock Warehouse
+9. Duke’s Dock Warehouse

 Sadly, the Duke’s Dock Warehouse was demolished in 1964 by the Mersey Docks and Harbour Board.
 A similar fate was bestowed onto the Albert Dock, but the complex of warehouses were fortunately saved by conservationists.

-The Liverpool Sailors’ Home
+10. The Liverpool Sailors’ Home

 It wasn’t until 1841, after receiving £1,800 from a collection, that they had the finances to create the building.
 The home was made a reality in 1846, with the shipowners and merchants providing their men with cheap, clean and safe accommodation.